 - Similar at-risk groups – Below are some risk factors that significantly increase the development of gallbladder and hiatal hernia:

 – Age – older individuals are at a greater risk

 Hiatal Hernia and Difficulty Swallowing

-Many of our gallbladder patients are either maintaining our 30-day protocol or are regularly taking their supplements to keep symptoms at bay.
+Many of our gallbladder patients maintain our 30-day protocol or regularly take their supplements to keep symptoms at bay.
 As such, difficulty swallowing all those capsules is a concern for a number of individuals.
 Incidentally, some of them are also suffering from hiatal hernia.
-Why does that happen and what can you do about it if you are experiencing the same?
+Why does that happen, and what can you do about it if you are experiencing the same?

 Difficulty swallowing, also known as dysphagia, is one of the hallmarks of hiatal hernia.
 And the worse the hernia gets, the more dysphagia becomes a concern.
-Due to repeated acid exposure of the esophagus and its supporting membranes, dysmotility as well as impaired contractility and vigor can happen.
-Moreover, the acid pocket within the hernia may lead to the inflammation of the mucosa and can turn to the formation of a fibrotic stricture that can develop into an obstruction.
-Any or all of these are possible reasons why it is difficult to swallow when you have hiatal hernia.
+Due to repeated acid exposure of the esophagus and its supporting membranes, dysmotility and impaired contractility and vigor can happen.
+Moreover, the acid pocket within the hernia may lead to the inflammation of the mucosa.
+It can turn to form a fibrotic stricture that can develop into an obstruction.
+Any or all of these are possible reasons it is difficult to swallow when you have a hiatal hernia.

-If the hiatal hernia is small, this is less likely to a serious concern and may possibly be remedied by using some swallowing techniques:
+If the hiatal hernia is small, this is less likely to be a serious concern and may be remedied by using some swallowing techniques: